FrozenNode/Laravel-Administrator/readme.md

 - **date_format**: default is 'yy-mm-dd'.
 Use this for 'date' and 'datetime' field types.
 Uses [jQuery datepicker formatDate](http://docs.jquery.com/UI/Datepicker/formatDate).
 - **time_format**: default is 'HH:mm'.
 Use this for 'time' and 'datetime' field types.
 Uses [jQuery timepicker formatting](http://trentrichardson.com/examples/timepicker/#tp-formatting).

+##### Image
+- **naming**: default is 'random'.
+This can be either 'keep' (keeps the file name) or 'random' (randomizes file names...avoids collisions).
+- **location**: this field is currently required.
+It's where to put the original file that was uploaded.
+- **size_limit**: default is 2.
+This is the file size in mb for the image.
+This block is applied in the front-end, not the PHP side.
+- **sizes**: default is empty array().
+Provide an array of sizes that the image will be resized to (see example below).
+In order these are width, height, the resize method ('exact', 'portrait', 'landscape', 'fit', 'auto', or 'crop'), the location to store the resized image, and the image quality (1 - 100)

 ```php
 public $edit = array(
 	'email',